 Mortgages and trust deeds.

 Sec.
 303 (50 U.S.C. app. § 533).
-This section covers servicemembers who, prior to a period of active military service, entered into a property transaction subject to a mortgage, a trust deed, or other security loan.
-If the servicemember is unable to make payments on the loan due to military service, the provision prevents the vendor from exercising any right or option under the contract to rescind or terminate, to resume possession of the property for nonpayment of any installment due, or to breach the terms, except by action in a court of competent jurisdiction, until nine months after the term of active duty terminates.42 A sale, foreclosure, or seizure of property during a servicemember's period of military service is prohibited unless under a court order issued prior to foreclosure on the property, or if made pursuant to an agreement under Section 107 of the act.
+This section protects servicemembers who, prior to a period of active military service, entered into a property transaction subject to a mortgage, a trust deed, or some other kind of security loan.
+If the servicemember is unable to make payments on the loan due to military service, the provision prevents the vendor from exercising any right or option under the contract to rescind or terminate the contract, resume possession of the property for nonpayment of any installment due, or to breach the terms, except by action in a court of competent jurisdiction, until three months after the term of active duty terminates.
+This section does not prevent the parties from entering into a written agreement with regard to repossession or forfeiture of the property after the servicemember's entry into active duty or receipt of notice of induction.
+A sale, foreclosure, or seizure of property during a servicemember's period of military service is prohibited unless under a court order issued prior to foreclosure on the property, or if made pursuant to an agreement under section 107 of the Act.
+At least one court had interpreted the wording of the SSCRA, which states an action is forbidden "unless upon an order previously granted by the court" to mean that the order must have been issued prior to the servicemember's entry into active duty.